go-swagger/go-swagger/docs/content/generate/spec.md

 The command requires a main package or file and it wants your code to compile.
 It uses the go tools loader to load an application and then scan all the packages that are in use by the code base.
-This means that for something to be discoverable it needs to be reachable by a codepath triggered through the main package.
+This means that for something to be discoverable it needs to be reachable by a code path triggered through the main package.

 If an annotation is not yet supported or you want to merge with a pre-existing spec, you can use the -i parameter.